alexj/Raycast-Commands/time-converter/README.md

 ```

-The command understands both 24-hour and 12-hour notation (the latter AM/PM or am/pm), with or without minutes as well as "fuzzy" times, such as "now" or "4PM tomorrow".
+The command understands both 24-hour and 12-hour notation (the latter AM/PM or am/pm), with or without minutes as well as "fuzzy" times, such as "now", "in an hour" or "4PM tomorrow".

 ### Limitations
 * Date ranges are not supported